 Yes, your daytime wedding can be as casual or as formal as you want.
 Of course, formal during the day isn’t quite the same as white tie at night, so don’t expect guests in ball gowns.
 You can, of course, still send formal invitations, use traditional wedding wording, and have a formal plated meal (think tablecloths and French service).

 Most couples having a daytime wedding opt for a slightly lighter and less formal version of traditional wedding attire.
 For a man, that might be a suit in gray or blue instead of black (or a morning coat instead of a formal tuxedo).
 For a woman, a traditional wedding gown is still the go-to, though often with a more relaxed silhouette (think A-line instead of ball gown) and fewer embellishments.

 Of course!
 If the newlyweds dance, guests will dance, no matter what.
 Skip the late-night DJ in favor of a jazz ensemble or acoustic guitarist who can entertain everyone while you eat, then up the tempo a little bit for dancing.
 We love the idea of a duo of Spanish guitarists who can get the crowd moving.

-Don’t forget to feed people!
-With a wedding during prime meal time, a full menu is key.
+Don’t forget to feed people.
+With a wedding during prime mealtime, a full menu is key.
 You can go traditional with a luncheon, essentially serving the same meal you might offer at an evening wedding (though chicken and fish tend to take center stage more than beef), or you can get playful and offer brunch instead.
-Consider a waffle bar full of toppings or an omelette station, or serve a plated meal of breakfast favorites.
-And don’t forget the drinks!
+Consider a waffle bar full of toppings or an omelet station, or serve a plated meal of breakfast favorites.
+And don’t forget the drinks.
 Offer lighter wines alongside a luncheon menu, or champagne cocktails, Bloody Marys, and spiked coffee with brunch.